 The GDPR Cookie Consent plugin comes with multiple ways with which you can add the cookies to the plugin.
 Navigate to the GDPR Cookie Consent > Cookie Scanner from the WordPress dashboard.

-When you choose to add the scanned cookies to the cookie list, you are presented with three options as shown in the screenshot below:
+When you choose to add the scanned cookies to the list, you are presented with three options as shown below:

-- In the first option, you can replace all the existing cookies in the list and add the newly scanned cookies.
+- Replace old: In the first option, you can replace all the existing cookies in the list and add the newly scanned cookies.

-- In the third method, you can append the newly scanned cookies with the existing cookies in the list.
+- Append (Not recommended): In the third method, you can append the newly scanned cookies with the existing cookies in the list.
 This is not recommended since it could result in duplicate entries in the cookie list.

 After you select an option, click on the Start Import button.